On Classical and Bayesian Asymptotics in Stochastic Differential Equations with Random Effects having Mixture Normal Distributions: Proof that differentiation can be passed under the integral sign

 where the last inequality follows as $\frac{V_1}{2(1+\underline{\omega}^2V_1)}< \frac{1}{2\underline{\omega}^2}$.
 Note that $K_1(U_1,V_1)$ has finite expectation, that is, integrable with respect to $Q_{\tau}^1$, thanks to existence of all order moments of $V_1$, Lemma 1 of \ctn{Maud12}, and the Cauchy-Schwartz inequality.

 Further, with $\mu_{\max}=\max\left\{|\mu_1|,\ldots,|\mu_M|\right\}$, note that,

 where each upper bound has finite expectation.
-This easily follows due to existence of all order moments of $V_1$ and $\left|\frac{U_1}{V_1}\right|$, compactness of the parameter space, the fact that the expectation of $K_1(U_1,V_1)$ is finite, and the Cauchy-Schwartz inequality.
+This easily follows due to existence of all order moments of $V_1$ and $|U_1|$ (which follows from Lemma 1 of \ctn{Maud12}), compactness of the parameter space, the fact that the expectation of $K_1(U_1,V_1)$ is finite, and the Cauchy-Schwartz inequality.
 Therefore, the interchange is justified.